leban-issa/waitlist/README.md

 ## About the Application

 This is a waiting list application that is used to put customers of a restaurant on a waiting list.
 I used the java framework Spring Boot and to store the data of the customers and restaurant I used MongoDB.
+Several endpoints have been created and all the API's are documented using Swagger2 which you can find below.

 ## How to build